-- US\$30.0 million for repayment in full of a short-term facility; - approximately US\$8.0 million for business development, including business expansion through potential acquisitions; - approximately US\$8.0 million for investment in product development; and - the remainder for working capital and other general corporate purposes.
+- US\$ million for repayment of bank loan; - US\$ million for business development, including business expansion through potential acquisitions; - US\$ million for investment in product development; and - the remainder for working capital and other general corporate purposes.

-The terms of our US\$30 million short-term facility require us to repay it in full within ten business days of the completion of this offering.
-The proceeds of this short-term facility were used to pay a portion of a US\$87.0 million dividend to our shareholders in September 2017.
+We must apply a portion of the proceeds of this offering to prepay a loan facility pursuant to its mandatory prepayment clause.
 For details of this loan facility, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Cash Flows and Working Capital-Long-term loan."
 No portion of the proceeds will be used to make payments to our affiliates.
 The amounts and timing of any expenditures will vary depending on the amount of cash generated by our operations, and the rate of growth, if any, of our business, and our plans and business conditions.
 The foregoing represents our current intentions based upon our present plans and business conditions to use and allocate the net proceeds of this offering.
 Our management will have significant flexibility in applying and discretion to apply the net proceeds of the offering.
 If an unforeseen event occurs or business conditions change, we may use the proceeds of this offering differently than as described in this prospectus.